Tibet tour – escorted small-group holiday trip including Lhasa, Gyantse, Shigatse, Potala Palce, Yumdrok Lake

 This morning we visit the Potala Palace.
 This was the chief residence of the Dalai Lama until the 14th Dalai Lama fled to India during the 1959 Tibetan uprising.
 It is now a museum and UNESCO World Heritage Site.
 The palace is named after Mount Potalaka, the mythical abode of the bodhisattva Avalokitesvara.
 The 5th Dalai Lama started its construction in 1645 after one of his spiritual advisers pointed out that the site was ideal as a seat of government, situated as it is between Drepung and Sera monasteries and the old city of Lhasa.
 The palace sits on the site of an earlier fortress built by King Songtsen Gampo.
 The main building measures 360 metres east-west and 140 metres north-south.
 Thickness of the exterior granite walls varies between 2 and 5 metres.

-This morning we visit Tashilunpo Monastery, the religious and administrative headquarters of the Panchen Lama – paramount leader of the Yellow Sect of Tibetan Buddhism.
-Return to Lhasa via better paved Northern Route (295km).
+After lunch we drive back to Lhasa via a different route – better paved Northern Route (295 km).
 Vast pastureland, barren mountain slopes, snow-capped peaks, blue skies, white clouds, scanty population, and ubiquitous prayer flags – these images combine to conjure a sense of solitude and mystery.

 Spend the morning relaxing or exploring the ancient Tibetan capital on your own.
-Fly to Shanghai via Chengdu or Chongqing – there’s no non-stop flight from Lhasa to Shanghai.
+Fly to Shanghai.
 Depending on flight availability we may need to leave Lhasa in the morning.

 Contact us for printer-friendly PDF file